zeke-john/codecall/README.md

 What actually happens is:

-- The sandbox captures the tool name (`"communications.sendSecureMessage"`) and arguments
+- The sandbox captures the tool name (`"permissions.revokeAccess"`) and arguments
 - Codecall forwards that request to the connected MCP server using `tools/call`
 - The MCP server executes the real tool
 - The result is returned back to the sandbox